geshan/geshan.github.com/about/index.md

 I have been blogging since 2007, I blog about things I have learned, things I want to share, or just something I want to rant about :).
 The best feeling is when you are stuck on something you Google for a solution and you end up finding your own blog post written some years back.
 That feeling is priceless.

-Another factor that motivates me to keep on publishing blog posts is the feedback you get from people.
+Another factor that motivates me to keep on publishing blog posts is the feedback I get from people.
 I have been told that the person was looking for something technical and found one of my blog posts.
 The person added, it helped to solve the issue or learn something new.
 This also gives me a sense of immense satisfaction.

 ## Public Speaking